department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Task: [Review + Submit] - 5 minutes

-- Look over this page and tell me about your impressions or expectations?
+- Please look over this page and tell me about your initial impressions or expectations.
-- If you see something you entered by mistake, can you show me how you would go about correcting that?
+- If you saw something you entered by mistake, can you show me how you would go about correcting that?
-- You won't be able to submit the application in this test form so you can stop screen sharing now.
+- You won't be able to submit the application in this test form so you can stop screen sharing now and I'll share my screen for the final part of this session.

 ### Things to watch for:
 - [Does the participant have a positive or negative sentiment about the review page?]